mustafabin/books-django/README.md

 place on implementation.
 It's a good idea to include the below paragraph verbatim.

-You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `grunt nag` passes, you should run `grunt test` to run the included tests.
-Tests will tell you whether of not you've met these requirements.

 ## Bonus

 Bonuses are described after the requirements, if included.
 They should be worked on **only after** passing requirements.

+Less experienced students should be able to complete the base requirements in the alloted time for labs and in around 2 hours for homework; more experienced students should be to complete the bonus.

 Sometimes, we ask questions that promote thinking critically about code.